aliang/google_contacts_api/README.markdown

 I welcome patches and pull requests, see the guidelines below (handily auto-generated by jeweler).

-* Tests! (using RSpec, please)
+* Any missing tests! (using RSpec, please)
 * Read more contact information (structured name, address, phone, ...)
 * Get single contacts and groups
-* Posting/putting/deleting groups, contacts and their photos
+* Posting/putting/deleting groups, contacts and their photos.
+This might require XML?
 * Support ClientLogin

 ## Contributing to google_contacts_api